SwiftGL/swiftgl.github.io/learn/01-opengl.md

 ## Let's get started

 You now learned a bit about OpenGL as a specification and a library, how OpenGL approximately operates under the hood and a few custom tricks that OpenGL uses.
 Don't worry if you didn't get all of it; throughout the tutorial we'll walk through each step and you'll see enough examples to really get a grasp of OpenGL.
-If you're ready for the next step we can start creating an OpenGL context and our first window [here](/learn/01-creating-window.html).

 ## Additional resources